-With respect to Estate/Trust Administration, Tax, and Nonprofit, Michele has 30+ years of experience in all facets in this area.
-From the preparation of documents, including accountings, deeds and other transfer documents, and tax returns to the interaction and support of clients, banks, brokerage firms, and others that may have an interest in a particular case.
-Some of her special and former projects and concentrations have included maintaining and working on pension and ESOP matters, including repurchase liability projections and tax/accounting preparation.
+In addition, Michele has more than 30 years of experience in trust administration, tax, and nonprofit law.
+Michele has assisted on pension and ESOP matters, including repurchase liability projections and tax/accounting preparation.
 Michele also has experience developing and maintaining fiduciary accounting programs; assisting in corporate and real estate matters and business succession planning, genealogy research for next of kin and quiet title actions, forensic accounting projects, discovery litigation and adversarial bankruptcy matters, zoning and appropriations matters, title searches, marketing presentations, and the development of accounting programs.

 Hammel Business College, Paralegal Certificate, 1986